 Since we’re focusing on web analytics, we’ll explore all of these areas from the perspective of an analytics platform, but many of them apply to other kinds of (enterprise and non-enterprise) applications as well.

 Start by figuring out where your data is stored.

 Yes, except not really.
 All clouds are actually somewhere on earth – in other words in the cloud vendor’s data center somewhere.

 The vendor may or may not have a way to access that data (a totally different topic altogether) but it is still physically located someplace.

-- You obviously don’t want them to be located in a place that may be affected by natural disasters, war, infrastructure disruptions (power outages, etc).
+- You obviously don’t want them to be located in a place that may be affected by natural disasters, war, or infrastructure disruptions (power outages, etc.).
 This goes without saying

 - More importantly, the data center and all the data in it will be subject to the laws of the land regarding data usage, privacy and security.

 Compare 40 Variables of 5 Leading Enterprise-Ready Web Analytics Vendors:Download FREE Guide

 This second point is particularly important for cloud solutions with storage in Europe (with its impending General Data Protection Regulation) and users elsewhere (China and Russia come to mind.)